MySQL Execute¶

-Executes non-SELECT SQL statements (INSERT, UPDATE, DELETE, DDL) against a MySQL database using configured credentials.
-Returns a human-readable summary and the raw JSON response from the underlying service.
+Executes non-SELECT SQL statements (INSERT, UPDATE, DELETE, DDL) against a MySQL database using provided credentials.
+Returns a human-readable summary and a JSON payload of the execution result.
+Useful for data modification and administrative operations rather than data retrieval.

 Usage¶